Ionaru/winston-pnp-logger/README.md

 ```

 ### WinstonPnPLogger.warn
-Logger on the 'warning' level.
+Logger on the 'warn' level.

 Example usage:
 ```js